expo/expo/docs/pages/versions/unversioned/introduction/why-not-expo.md

 <details><summary><h4>Not all iOS and Android APIs are available yet</h4></summary>
 <p>

  Many device APIs are supported (check out the "SDK API Reference" in the sidebar), but **not all iOS and Android APIs are available yet**: need Bluetooth?
 Sorry, we haven't built support for it yet.
 WebRTC?
 Not quite.
 One of the most frequent requests we get is for In-App Purchases and Apple and Google Pay integration.
 We haven't built this yet, but it's on the roadmap.
-We are constantly adding new APIs, so if we don't have something you need now, you can either use ExpoKit or follow [our blog](https://blog.expo.io) to see the release notes for our SDK updates.
+We are constantly adding new APIs, so if we don't have something you need now, you can either use the [bare workflow](../managed-vs-bare/#bare-workflow) or follow [our blog](https://blog.expo.io) to see the release notes for our SDK updates.
 Feature prioritization isn't strictly based off of popular vote, but it certainly helps us to gauge what is important to users.

 </p>
 </details>